 However, where horses are of less hardy breeding (that is thoroughbreds), clipped, very young or elderly they may require stable accommodation/housing or other shelter to protect them from the cold and damp or very hot weather.
-Any horse may need stabling at short notice should they become sick or injured and provision should be made for this in advance of an emergency arising.
+Any horse may need stabling at short notice should they become sick or injured and provision should be made for this before an emergency arising.

 The area of pasture required per horse will depend on the type of grass, ground conditions, time of year, type of horse and degree of pasture management employed.
-As a general rule, each horse requires approximately 0.5 – 1.0 hectares (or 1.25 to 2.5 acres) of grazing of a suitable quality if no supplementary feeding is being provided.
+As a general rule, each horse requires about 0.5 – 1.0 hectares (or 1.25 to 2.5 acres) of grazing of a suitable quality if no extra feeding is being provided.

 Each donkey requires a minimum of 0.2 – 0.4 hectares (a half to one acre).
 A smaller area may be adequate where a horse is principally housed and grazing areas are used only for occasional turnout.

 A good pasture management programme is necessary to avoid over-grazing, to aid worm control, to maintain good drainage and to control weeds.
 This includes,for example, picking up droppings, rotating grazing areas and where possible, removing horses when the ground is very wet to prevent poaching (where the pasture is broken into wet muddy patches by the action of the horse’s feet on the wet ground) and health problems.

 In muddy conditions it is important that a horse has an adequately sized, well drained area in the pasture on which to stand and lie down, and on which to be fed and watered.

 Most horse pastures have a large amount of weeds and rough grass where horses are the only grazers.
 Consideration should therefore be given to grazing sheep or cattle in horse pastures to improve sward quality and assist in reducing worm burden.